 The question then becomes, “Are you eligible to contribute to a Solo 401(k)?”

 A Solo 401(k) plan, or Individual 401(k), has certain eligibility requirements:

 - The absence of full-time employees

 First, you must have self-employment income.
 This applies whether you’re a small business owner, you do contracting work, freelance, consult, etc. Secondly, you cannot have any full-time employees working for you.
-The one exception to this rule is if your spouse works for the business.
+An exception to this rule is if your spouse works for the business.
 He or she is then considered an owner-employee, not simply an employee.
 Further, other owners are not considered employees, even if they are full-time.